flagship-io/flagship-js-sdk/README.md

 #### `getModifications`

-> return an `object` where each key is a modification with corresponding value
+> return a `Promise<object>` where each key is a modification with corresponding value

 The data returned will be the data from all modifications that you specify in the `modificationsRequested` argument